fetep/pencil/docs/pencil_options.md

   Set to "numeric" to sort hosts numerically (i.e. match secondarily on the first \d+).

-* :quantum [Fixnum, optional, default 30]
+* :quantum [Fixnum, optional, no default value]

   Map requests to NUM second intervals.
 Pencil floors request times to the minute, and does some modular arithmetic to do this mapping.
-This is especially useful for implementing a caching layer, so that many requests coming in simultaneously in real-time wouldn't require graphite to generate different images for each request.
+This is especially useful for implementing a caching layer, so that many requests coming in near-simultaneously won't require graphite to generate different images for each request.

   Adding &noq=1 to a pencil url will disable this in case you need super-granularity for some reason, but you didn't hear it from me.